 BONE MINERAL DENSITY (BMD)

-RMI can offer bone mineral density scans with our CT machine in Innisfail, Edmonton, Mareeba and Ingham.
+RMI can offer bone mineral density scans with our CT machines in Innisfail, Mareeba and Ingham.

 If you have any enquiries about the CT Scans or Protocols we can offer, please contact us and direct your queries to our Senior CT Radiographer.